 Geologist, university professor

-This biography was written by J. D. Campbell and was first published in the Dictionary of New Zealand Biography Volume 4, 1998
+This biography, written by J. D. Campbell, was first published in the Dictionary of New Zealand Biography, vol. 4, 1998

 William Noel Benson was born at Penge, Surrey, England, on 26 December 1885, the son of William Benson, of independent means, and his wife, Emma Elizabeth Mather.
 Shortly after their son's birth the couple moved to Australia: to Melbourne, then Hobart.
 William and his two younger sisters attended the Friends' School, of which their father was a trustee.
 Noel developed an interest in geology under his father’s guidance.

 After a year at university in Hobart, Noel Benson removed to Sydney in 1904 intending to study physics.
 However, the teaching of T. W. Edgeworth David persuaded him to concentrate on geology.
 By the end of 1907 he had published his first paper and gained first-class honours in geology.
 He then took up a lectureship in mineralogy and petrology at the University of Adelaide in 1908.
 The next two years saw him demonstrating at the University of Sydney while mapping a large area in New South Wales.

 Following the award of a scholarship, he set out for England and the University of Cambridge in 1911 taking with him nearly half a ton of rocks from the New England area of New South Wales.
 He left Cambridge with a BA, having gained valuable petrographic experience under Alfred Harker.
 The results of his New England work were published in nine parts from 1913, culminating in a benchmark paper in 1918 on the origin of serpentine.
 He returned to Sydney in 1914, where he was a research fellow for the Linnean Society of New South Wales, then in 1915–16 an assistant lecturer in geology at the University of Sydney, from whom he received a DSc in 1916.